stevesscb/front-end-tech-test/README.md

 ## What Comes Next:

 If we like what we see, we will bring you back in to go over your code.
+Be prepared to share your screen as you walk us through your code and make minor adjustments on the fly.

 We'd love to get your thoughts: